ARTS 213 American Art and Architecture

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
-The student must support his/her assertions with at least 1 artwork example and 1 scholarly source, both in current MLA format.
+The student must support his/her assertions with at least one citation and one artwork example.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.
 Any sources included in the replies must be cited in current MLA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include the course textbook, credible art history websites, the Bible and / or other books.

 The student will complete interactive activities that allow him/her to explore a visual analysis of the selected artworks.

 Each quiz will cover the Reading & Study material for the assigned module: week.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 25-minute time limit.
+Each quiz will be open-book/open-notes, contain 20 multiple-choice questions(6 quizzes) and 10 multiple-choice questions (2 quizzes), and have a 90-minute time limit.

 Have questions about this course or a program?